MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-create-edit.md

 ```

 ### Save DCR content to temporary file
+If you don't have the CR definition in a local file, you can retrieve the definition from Azure Monitor and save it to a temporary file.
+You can then edit the file using an editor such as VS Code before pushing the updates to Azure Monitor.

 Following is a sample PowerShell script you can use to edit an existing DCR in Azure Monitor.
 The script will retrieve the DCR definition and save it to a temporary file before launching VS Code.
-Once you edit the file using VS Code or the editor in Cloud Shell, the DCR is updated with the new content and the temporary file is deleted.
+Once you indicate to the script that you've saved your changes, the DCR is updated with the new content and the temporary file is deleted.

 ```PowerShell
 param ([Parameter(Mandatory=$true)] $ResourceId)